On efficiently solvable cases of Quantum k-SAT: Quantum SAT and parameterized algorithms

 \begin{definition} Let $G_0\subseteq G_1\subseteq \cdots\subseteq G$ be a transfer filtration on a $k$-uniform hypergraph $G$ whose vertices $\{1,\ldots,n\}$ are ordered in such a way that if $i\in V(G_j)\setminus V(G_{j-1})$, then $i-1\in V(G_{j-1})$.
 Given $i,i'\in \{1,\ldots,n\}$ we say that $i'$ is a {\it successor of $i$} (and $i$ is a {\it predecessor} of $i'$) if there exists sequences $i_1,\ldots,i_l\in V(G)$ and $E_1,\ldots,E_{l+1}\in E(G)$ such that $i\le i_1\le \cdots\le i_l\le i'$, $i\in E_1$, $i'\in E_{l+1}$ and $i_j\in E_{j}\cap E_{j+1}$ for all $j\in \{1,\ldots,l\}$. \end{definition}

 \begin{example} Let $G$ be as in Example \ref{ex:4cycle8}.
 Then $3$ is a predecessor of $4$ and a successor of both $1$ and $2$. \end{example}

-Before showing the main theorem of this section (Theorem~\ref{theorem}), we first require the following lemma, which shows that under certain conditions, the transfer functions $g_i$ of the Transfer Lemma satisfy a surjectivity criterion.
+Before showing the main theorem of this section (Theorem~\ref{theorem}), we first require the following lemma, which shows that under certain conditions, the transfer functions $g_i$ of the Transfer Lemma satisfy a surjectivity criterion. \qi\ This is roughly a generalization of the idea from $2$-QSAT that when all constraints all entangled, then all transfer matrices are full rank (and hence are surjective maps).

 \begin{lemma}[Surjectivity Lemma] Let $G$ be a $k$-uniform hypergraph of transfer type $b$ with $n$ vertices and $n-b$ edges.
 Let $H$ be a generic $k$-local constraint in $\X_G(\K)$, let $g_1,\ldots,g_n:W^b\to W$ be transfer functions as in the Transfer Lemma (Lemma~\ref{prop:7}) and choose non-zero $v_1,\ldots,v_{b-1}\in W$.
 For each $i$, define $\gamma_i:W\to W$ such that